ndronos/c-nomorph/Adamson-2011/README.md

 The largely unmanaged freedoms of C, C++, or Objective-C provide the opportunity to cause extraordinay havo with your code, intentionally or not.
+What's most distinctive about C compared to other popular languages today is the exposure of memory pointers, and the disasters tha come with their misuse.